magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 </page>
 ```

-3. Include css in customer layout handle,
+3. Include css in customer layout handle, - Done
-4. Change/remove blocks when needed based on the handle,
+4. Change/remove blocks when needed based on the handle, - Done
 5. Include only specturm elements we need:
    1. @spectrum-css/inlinealert@4.0.2
    2. @spectrum-css/button@6.0.2